Banking Bank Reviews

 • One month free trial, then as low as $4.99/ month

-• Security features: The fact that Greenlight requires parental approval for investments, as well as ongoing monitoring, spending controls, and other security features, can provide peace of mind.
-Your child can learn and make mistakes, but you help guide their decisions.
+• Security features: Greenlight requires parental approval for investments, as well as ongoing monitoring, spending controls, and other security features, which provide peace of mind.
+Kids can make decisions, learn from their mistakes, and have your guidance along the way.

 • Teaches kids financial responsibility: Because it’s an app with financial management tools, kids can learn valuable lessons.
 The Greenlight debit card prevents kids from spending more than they have and could help them learn how to manage their money responsibly.

-• Easy money management for the family: With the Greenlight card, it’s easy for the whole family to manage their money and learn together.
-Parents can quickly and easily send money to the card, automate weekly transfers to their child's card, and monitor spending and set rules for spending categories in real time.
-Then it offers the chance to talk about finances and review decisions, so kids have a better learning experience.
+• Easy money management for the family: With the Greenlight card, it was easy for my whole family to manage their money and learn together.
+I could quickly and easily send money to the card, automate weekly transfers to my child's card, monitor spending, and set rules for spending categories in real-time.

-• Customized cards: You can customize your child's card for a flat fee of $9.99.
+• Customized cards: If you like customized cards, it’s available for a flat fee of $9.99.

 FAQs about Greenlight